zyjsuper/CTFs/Rootme-Cracking.md

    blowfish
 fi
 ```
-now all we have to do is to redirect this jump to execute  blowfish instead of RS4 like the following:
+now all we have to do is redirecting this jump to execute  blowfish instead of RS4 like the following:
 ```
 [0x080486c4]> s 0x080486fc
 [0x080486fc]> wa jmp 0x080486fe